mozilla/overscripted/README.md

 - We have used dask in some of our Jupyter notebooks.
 Dask gives you a pandas-like API but lets you work on data that is too big to fit in memory.
 Dask can be used on a single machine or a cluster.
 Most analyses done for this project were done on a single machine.
 Please start by reviewing the [docs](https://dask.org/) to learn more about it.

--[This](https://github.com/aSquare14/Git-Cheat-Sheet) will help you get started with GIT.
+- [This](https://github.com/aSquare14/Git-Cheat-Sheet) will help you get started with GIT.
 For visual thinkers this [tutorial](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGAKWClAD_iKpNC0bGHxGhcx) can be a good start.

+- [Apache Spark](https://spark.apache.org/docs/latest/api/python/pyspark.html) is an open source parallel processing framework for running large-scale data analytics applications across clustered computers.
+It can handle both batch and real-time analytics and data processing workloads.
+We use [findspark](https://github.com/minrk/findspark) to set up spark.
+You can learn more about it [here](https://github.com/apache/spark )